- My NYPL

 According to an old adage, a place is not discovered until it is mapped.
 This online exhibition traces the evolution from an imagined to a defined and mapped American West.
 Through impressions of the West in maps from 1540 to 1900, the website presents an overview of the mapping process, which continues today.

-An online exhibit that compares the 19th-century chromolithographs of astronomical observations made by artist/astronomer Etienne Trouvelot with comparable images photographed by NASA as part of its space program.
+Heavens Above: Art and Actuality is an online exhibit that compares the 19th-century chromolithographs of astronomical observations made by artist/astronomer Etienne Trouvelot with comparable images photographed by NASA as part of its space program.

 "I on Infrastructure," brings a new twist to civil engineering by exploring the intellectual, cultural, and social contexts that shape the world's infrastructure.
 Marrying art and technology concepts, this show juxtaposes pop art with images of bridges, plumbing fixtures, and traffic signs to examine how the eye and the mind perceive engineering design.